For further information about the mission or any pastoral needs, please contact:

 After theological studies in Ottawa and at Holy Cross Orthodox School of Theology in Boston, he served overseas for twelve years, first in Ireland — establishing the first Orthodox church in Belfast since the Great Schism — and then in France.

-Having returned to the Toronto area with his wife and three boys, Fr Geoffrey is committed to growing the mission as a place of loving encounter, spiritual healing and growth, and communion in the true glory (orthodoxia) of God.
+Having returned to the Toronto area with his wife and three children, Fr Geoffrey is committed to growing the mission as a place of loving encounter, spiritual healing and growth, and communion in the true glory (orthodoxia) of God.

 Visit our Resources website for information on our worship and lay ministry teams